NojNo/Project4/README.md

 Creators + Contact
 Name: Nojan Nourbakhsh
 Email: nojan@hotmail.de
-Name: Udacity
-Email: review-support@udacity.com

 Lisene and Copyright
-All rights reserved by Udacity Inc and Nojan Nourbakhsh.
+All rights reserved by Nojan Nourbakhsh.
+Although some parts might origin from Udacity Inc, Nojan Nourbakhsh has the license to use, modify, copy, distribute these parts of the code.
 Category Item Project Version 1.0 and its use are subject to a license agreement and are also subject to copyright, trademark, patent and/or other laws.
 For further infos, please contact Nojan Nourbakhsh.